jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 ---
 layout: post
-title: "Google Cloud Professional Cloud DevOps Engineer Exam Guide (2025)"
+title: "Recertifying: Google Cloud Professional Cloud DevOps Engineer (2025 Edition)"
-excerpt: "Fresh from sitting the exam for the third time, here is my updated guide to the Google Cloud Professional DevOps Engineer certification.
-A breakdown of the 2025 exam focus, from SRE principles to Supply Chain Security."
+excerpt: "Is the DevOps Engineer exam strictly Cloud Build and GKE?
+Not quite.
+Here is my experience sitting the exam for the 3rd time, covering SRE principles, supply chain security, and why there is no shortcut for renewal."
-subtitle: "An updated guide based on my recent exam experience: SRE, GKE, and what to study."
+subtitle: "A 3x certified engineer's guide to the 2025 exam: SRE, Security, and Ops processes."
-description: "Planning to sit the Google Cloud Professional Cloud DevOps Engineer exam?
-Here is a detailed breakdown of the key topics, SRE principles, and exam strategy based on my recent sitting in June 2025."
+description: "Passed the Google Cloud Professional DevOps Engineer renewal?
+Read this guide on what to expect.
+Unlike other exams, there is no 1-hour shortcut.
+Learn about the focus on SRE, GKE troubleshooting, and secure software supply chains."
-thumbnail-img: /assets/img/devops/google-cloud-devops-guide-2025.png
+thumbnail-img: /assets/img/devops/google-cloud-devops-renewal-guide.png
-share-img: /assets/img/devops/google-cloud-devops-guide-2025.png
+share-img: /assets/img/devops/google-cloud-devops-renewal-guide.png
 readtime: true
-share-title: "Google Cloud DevOps Engineer Exam Guide (2025 Edition)"
+share-title: "Google Cloud DevOps Renewal: What to Expect & How to Pass (2025)"
-share-description: "I recently passed the Google Cloud DevOps exam for the 3rd time.
-Here are my notes, study tips, and a breakdown of the key topics you need to know."
+share-description: "I sat the Google Cloud Professional DevOps Engineer exam for the third time.
+Here is the topic breakdown, the focus on SRE, and my advice for renewals vs first-timers."
 tags: [Google Cloud, GCP, DevOps, SRE, Certification, Exam Guide, GKE, CI/CD, Kubernetes]
 ---

-# Google Cloud Professional Cloud DevOps Engineer Exam Guide
+# Google Cloud Professional DevOps Engineer Renewal

-Back in June, I sat and passed the **Google Cloud Professional Cloud DevOps Engineer** exam.
+Back in June, I sat the **Google Cloud Professional Cloud DevOps Engineer** exam for the third time.

-This marked my third time earning this credential (having first passed in 2021).
-While the exam has evolved over the years, it remains one of the most practical and valuable certifications in the Google Cloud portfolio.
-It sits squarely at the intersection of modern software delivery, Site Reliability Engineering (SRE) culture, and platform engineering.
+I first earned this credential in 2021, renewed it in 2023, and June 2025 marked my latest renewal.
+I am only just getting around to writing this up now—life and work have a habit of getting in the way!—but reviewing my notes from the summer, the core themes remain incredibly relevant for anyone looking to sit the exam today.

-Whether you are taking this exam for the first time or renewing it like I was, the bar remains high.
-It requires more than just knowing what the products *do*; you need to know how to use them to fix broken pipelines, troubleshoot crashing clusters, and maintain reliability at scale.
+Unlike the Professional Cloud Architect or Data Engineer exams—which now offer shorter, non-proctored renewal options for active holders—the DevOps Engineer exam (at the time of my sitting) still requires you to sit the full standard exam to recertify.
+That means the full 2 hours and the full 50-60 questions.

-Here is my guide to the exam based on my recent experience, covering the key topics you need to master.
+Here is what I found on my third lap around the track, and the key areas I recommend you focus on.

 ## What is the Google Cloud Professional Cloud DevOps Engineer certification?